Prometheus Fuels

 Prometheus Fuels is an American energy startup developing tools to filter atmospheric CO2 using water, electricity, and nanotube membranes to produce commercially viable fuels.
-When powered by renewable electricity sources, e-fuels produced by such direct air capture methods do not contribute further emissions, making them carbon neutral.
-The project was one of two selected for investment in March of 2019 by Y Combinator, a prominent Silicon Valley business incubator, after requesting proposals which address carbon removal.
+When powered by renewable electricity sources, e-fuels produced by such direct air capture methods do not contribute further emissions, making them carbon-neutral.
+The project was one of two selected for investment in March 2019 by Y Combinator, a prominent Silicon Valley business incubator, after requesting proposals which address carbon removal.